 Test managers also receive a set of supporting files:

 - Test Item document.
 A PDF document with a description of each test item.

-- Raw data file.
+- Report data file.
 Contains all of the scores presented in the report.

 - Student data file.
 Contains scores for every student.

 - Student data codebook.
 Describes the demographic options that were configured for the test.

 - Student Report zip file.
 Contains a directory of PDF documents with an analysis of each student’s performance.
 View a sample.

 Test managers have the option to present students with personalized reports upon completing the test.
 As soon as the student finishes the test a dynamically generated reports is displayed describing the student’s performance and offering recommendations for improvement.
 The report content is connected directly with the knowledge outcomes, performance indicators, and dispositions of the module being tested.

 Next up: Learn more about Test Administration.